profile-pic

 • AI-interview Questions & Answers

-Yeah, let's say we have like a multi-lingual that definitely we need to categorize like which data was there, like which languages was there, so categorize the data set into different languages, so definitely preprocessing for one language will never be able to work for other languages, so any language itself the punctuation is actually same, so I would go for like different like you know text to preprocessing techniques or something like that maybe, so like you know like removing punctuations, stop words using NLTK, phrase matches using spaCy, this kind of techniques we can be able to employ using this, maybe probably LLMs have much better opportunities for this, but I haven't exactly worked to the past, so let me take a scenario on this part.
-Okay, will it work if it is probably in English, I think this also work with other languages, okay maybe we can come and say probably step by step answers, for example text preprocessing we can use some NLP techniques using text normalization, for example removing punctuations, lower case letters, standardization, so these kinds of things we can be able to use and that we can do tokenizing like splitting the text into words, splitting the huge paragraphs into some kind of sentences, so sometimes this tokenization can be language specific right, so different languages will probably have like different techniques, so I would probably check into any LLMs which actually use this for better processing, so part of speech tagging is different, memory recognition is different here, find out which language and using some kind of encoding, maybe check some pre-trained models for these tasks, so for that I can be able to do some checking like tags, phrase matches in this, so basically what we can do in English, we can try to emulate the same in other languages itself but the idea is same like chunking, splitting, lemmatization, stemming and everything is mostly is different but the way of doing is probably a little bit not different but the remaining the idea is actually the same.
+Let's say we have a multi-lingual dataset that definitely needs to be categorized like which data was there, which languages were there, so we categorize the dataset into different languages, so definitely preprocessing for one language will never be able to work for other languages, so any language itself the punctuation is actually the same, so I would go for different text preprocessing techniques or something like that maybe, so like removing punctuations, stop words using NLTK, phrase matches using spaCy, this kind of techniques we can be able to employ using this, maybe LLMs have much better opportunities for this, but I haven't exactly worked on this in the past, so let me take a scenario on this part.
+Okay, will it work if it is probably in English, I think this also works with other languages, okay maybe we can come and say probably step by step answers, for example text preprocessing we can use some NLP techniques using text normalization, for example removing punctuations, lower case letters, standardization, so these kinds of things we can be able to use and we can do tokenizing like splitting the text into words, splitting the huge paragraphs into some kind of sentences, so sometimes this tokenization can be language specific, so different languages will probably have like different techniques, so I would probably check into any LLMs which actually use this for better processing, so part of speech tagging is different, memory recognition is different here, find out which language and using some kind of encoding, maybe check some pre-trained models for these tasks, so for that I can be able to do some checking like tags, phrase matches in this, so basically what we can do in English, we can try to emulate the same in other languages itself but the idea is the same, like chunking, splitting, lemmatization, stemming and everything is mostly different but the way of doing is probably a little bit not different but the remaining idea is actually the same.

-Transformer based model for language translation.
-Language translation, got it, one set if you give to another set, so basically this is like encoder decoder model as the starting step, so we can be able to understand based using self-attention mechanism probably, the core idea behind the transformer is self-attention mechanism of course, which allows inputs to interact with each other and this is the significance of each input independently based of their position in that sequence.
-So first I will probably go for like data preparation, so like where each the data contains like lots of samples and probably use different kinds of you know libraries in PyTorch or maybe TensorFlow, it does not matter which language.
-So basically, the model generally consists of several layers like if I want to use transformer model case, so convert first step is actually creating embedding layers which converts inputs to tokens, then positional encoding which is the base of all these things, adds personal information to input embedding.
-Since transformers do not have recurrent layers, then encoder will be there which is composed of a stack of almost similar layers with sub layers of attention mechanism and feed forward neural networks and after that decoder, so whatever is happening in the encoder.
-So almost the same will be happening in terms of decoder, but an additional sub layer which actually performs self-attention or multihead attention over the encoder's output.
-So the final layer is actually the decoder output, decoders I mean decodes the output to the size of the vocabulary.
-So I think this is how actually we tries to on an average anything on a high level actually not on a high level.
-So loss function can be maybe cross entropy loss, since it is a classification type, so optimizer can be AdaGrad or Adam optimizer or RMS prop, then do some evaluation and testing based on separate test set like to take different samples, if you are doing in Spanish to English like take different Spanish text which have not seen and work on that.
-So matrix like modern matrix probably like I think blue score or something which actually assesses this yeah.
+Transformer-based model for language translation.
+Language translation, got it, one set if you give to another set, so basically this is an encoder-decoder model as the starting step, so we can understand based on using self-attention mechanisms probably, the core idea behind the transformer is the self-attention mechanism, of course, which allows inputs to interact with each other and this is the significance of each input independently based on their position in that sequence.
+So first, I will probably go for data preparation, so where each data contains lots of samples and probably use different kinds of libraries in PyTorch or maybe TensorFlow, it doesn't matter which language.
+So basically, the model generally consists of several layers; if I want to use a transformer model, the first step is creating embedding layers, which convert inputs to tokens, then positional encoding, which adds personal information to the input embedding.
+Since transformers do not have recurrent layers, the encoder will be there, which is composed of a stack of similar layers with sublayers of attention mechanisms and feed-forward neural networks.
+After that, the decoder; whatever is happening in the encoder, almost the same will happen in terms of the decoder, but with an additional sublayer that actually performs self-attention or multihead attention over the encoder's output.
+So the final layer is the decoder output, which decodes the output to the size of the vocabulary.
+So I think this is how we try to, on average, do anything on a high level, actually not on a high level.
+So the loss function can be cross-entropy loss, since it is a classification type, so the optimizer can be AdaGrad or Adam optimizer or RMSprop, then do some evaluation and testing based on a separate test set, like taking different samples; if you are doing Spanish to English, take different Spanish texts that have not been seen and work on that.
+So a metric like the BLEU score or something, which actually assesses this.

-So, I am not exactly sure what actually select k best is probably I am thinking like select k best which is based on chi-square to statistical relation, but sometimes this is not exactly a good you cannot even say that this is might always give a negative impact on a model evaluation, but it also sometimes provides positive results, but along with that you actually have to think about seeing whether there is a too much relationship between the other variables.
-For example, if there is too much collinearity between the other variables, so we can be able to reduce some features that also we can be able to do by using variable inflation factor some of the regression variables continuous variables we can be able to reduce if two are actually been giving highest importance almost similar importance to the target variable I think one variable we can be able to delete.
-So, in that way we can also be able to use, but doing in this manner this probably work, but we cannot be able to say exactly this is going to give wrong answer.
-So, matrix has given us accuracy score I assume that for this project accuracy score works, but ideally this may not accuracy score may not work.
-So, that is one step and also for the feature selection part we can be able to use LASSO regression I think LASSO it is probably LASSO regression which actually tries to reduce the number of features.
-So, penalize some of the features which are actually being less importance to the model, so that also we can be able to use.
-Negative impact on the model in the sense in case if this is giving a negative impact mostly if you probably you are losing lot of information from the other features which may be very helpful for the model.
-So, in that way also this might give negative impact, but in general we cannot be able to say exactly this is going to be what kind of negative how much negative impact and what kind of negative impact on the model evaluation part and one more thing is like data leakage might be usually here because we are using the interest splitting at the chart itself.
-So, do not validate in that case do not validate on the seen data in this next test.
-So, do your validation on the unseen data which is not even actually been right now gets these kinds of feature engineering stuff.
-So, what exactly happens is like to the test with the outside world then only we can be able to understand so how much negative impact it does, but as of now we cannot be able to completely assess like how much impact it does, but there might be issue because of we are not considering other features.
+So, I am not exactly sure what "select k best" actually is, probably I am thinking of "select k best" which is based on the chi-square test for statistical relation, but sometimes this is not exactly good, you cannot even say that this might always give a negative impact on a model evaluation, but it also sometimes provides positive results, but along with that you actually have to think about seeing whether there is too much of a relationship between the other variables.
+For example, if there is too much collinearity between the other variables, so we can be able to reduce some features, that we can also be able to do by using the variable inflation factor, some of the regression variables, continuous variables, we can be able to reduce if two are actually giving the highest importance almost similar importance to the target variable, I think one variable we can delete.
+So, in that way we can also be able to use, but doing it in this manner, this probably works, but we cannot be able to say exactly, this is going to give the wrong answer.
+So, the matrix has given us an accuracy score, I assume that for this project, accuracy score works, but ideally, this may not work.
+So, that is one step, and also for the feature selection part, we can use LASSO regression, I think LASSO is probably LASSO regression, which actually tries to reduce the number of features, so that also we can be able to use.
+A negative impact on the model in the sense, in case if this is giving a negative impact, mostly if you probably lose a lot of information from the other features, which may be very helpful for the model.
+So, in that way also, this might give a negative impact, but in general, we cannot be able to say exactly, this is going to be what kind of negative, how much negative impact, and what kind of negative impact on the model evaluation part.
+And one more thing, is like data leakage might be usually here, because we are using interest splitting at the chart itself.
+So, do not validate in that case, do not validate on the seen data, in this next test.
+So, do your validation on the unseen data, which is not even actually seen right now, gets these kinds of feature engineering stuff.
+So, what exactly happens is like, to the test with the outside world, then only we can be able to understand, so how much negative impact it does, but as of now, we cannot be able to completely assess, like how much impact it does, but there might be an issue, because we are not considering other features.

-As I said, I have not been able to, I have worked on reinforcement learning before, but as I said, since if it is a chat-like conversational AI-like approach, so what we can do is we can push our models to the repo, sorry, not models, I am sorry, I am confused.
-So user will interact with the website, so key travelers will keep asking questions, so they are getting responses and they will say this is wrong, this is right.
-So whatever the user is mentioning in the wrong word, right, or whatever, efficiently it has to take this feedback into the back-end, right.
-So once the user started something, right, so the responses which I can keep on generating, so this has to be in cache, maybe Redis or something, because let us say my token limit is 1 million tokens or 16,000 tokens or 70,000, whichever the amount of tokens, 100,000 tokens let us say.
-So 100,000 tokens is a very big amount of tokens because back-end keeps summarizing this content by any LLM, it is actually done.
-So we can build some reinforcement learning system there, like it says wrong, now immediately it has to redefine and check and go to the, if it is a RAG pipeline built in the back-end, go to the pipeline and send some more and do little bit more amount of calculation like for example, change the temperature of the query.
-So just do like top k instead of top k, documents is like 3, make it 4 or make it 5.
-So more amount of content will be, we will get it.
-From that now, tries to get the best response out of this, like based on some kind of score, I exactly did not remember what kind of score is that, but based on that score, you analyze each of those responses generated by the RAG, retrieved from the RAG, now you generate this answer to the user, like based on whichever is the best one.
-So again he says something wrong, now go back, so he said like, ask him like what exactly you are looking for if he keeps sending those answers.
-So based on his keywords, if he has sent something, so get that more information as a new token.
-So this token also will have some kind of keywords, tags, summaries, polarizations, positive and negative, everything.
+As I said, I have not been able to work on this type of project, but I have worked on reinforcement learning before.
+However, since it is a chat-like conversational AI-like approach, we can push our models to the repo.
+I am sorry, I am confused.
+So, the user will interact with the website, and key travelers will keep asking questions, getting responses, and saying this is wrong, this is right.
+Whatever the user mentions as wrong or right, it has to take this feedback into the back-end efficiently.
+Once the user starts something, the responses I can generate have to be in cache, maybe Redis or something, because my token limit is 1 million tokens or 16,000 tokens or 70,000, whichever the amount of tokens, let's say 100,000 tokens.
+100,000 tokens is a very big amount of tokens because the back-end keeps summarizing this content by any LLM, which is actually done.
+We can build a reinforcement learning system there, where it says wrong, and immediately it has to retrain and check and go to the RAG pipeline built in the back-end, and send some more and do a bit more calculation, like changing the temperature of the query.
+Just do top k instead of top k documents, like 3, make it 4 or make it 5.
+More content will be retrieved, and we will get it.
+From that, we try to get the best response out of this, like based on some kind of score, I exactly did not remember what kind of score is that, but based on that score, you analyze each of those responses generated by the RAG, retrieved from the RAG, and now you generate this answer to the user, like based on whichever is the best one.
+Again, he says something wrong, now go back, and ask him like what exactly he is looking for if he keeps sending those answers.
+So based on his keywords, if he has sent something, get that more information as a new token.
+This token also will have some kind of keywords, tags, summaries, polarizations, positive and negative, everything.
 So based on that, I can now retrieve with adding this and previous responses.
 Now the previous responses should be in the cache, of course, because you have to know that the previous response is a wrong one, now I have to make choices.
-So at this point, we can be able to use reinforcement learning system, but I have not actually worked on reinforcement learning, but this is how, I think this is the spot, I think we can be able to use the reinforcement learning.
+So at this point, we can be able to use a reinforcement learning system, but I have not actually worked on reinforcement learning, but this is how, I think this is the spot, I think we can be able to use the reinforcement learning.

-I have done a lot of times, for example, for one of the NLP project which I have deployed in TCS.
-So, using topic modeling, so what the agenda is like, once the user raises a ticket, so automatically create some kind of tags to the ticket, so and this, so based on the tags especially called as topics in LDA, it automatically loads the tickets to right agent, right, but so the business SLA has been reduced from 3 to 5 days for this.
-The issue which we are facing is here, if a user raises something like a ticket called as my Ultimatics has been blocked, my Ultimatics access has been blocked, so what happens is Ultimatics is a keyword which is a website of TCS, so it says that this person's account got locked, it might think like that, so automatically the ticket is going to Ultimatics, but actually he is actually looking for something like an access, his credentials are actually good, but his access has been broken.
-So here the adjustments to the machine learning model which I made was like instead of using 1 grams, I have been using bi-grams, tri-grams and phrase matches, so whether it is a positive or it is a negative, what exactly he is doing, so these kinds of scenarios have been changed and based on our first requirements, so then we pushed, so initially it was like 33%, we are getting correct results like for out of like 100 queries, 100 tickets only 33 are getting good results, but now after these changes, around like 60-70% we are getting good results, this is one, there are different many situations which we have like changing in business environments for example, the cross-service recommendations which I have been working initially, I have set up the entire pipeline for years, so since the pipeline is working well and it is scalable, reliable, so we were able to scale to Canada, UK and EMEA, other European countries and APJC as well, Ratnavarottam APJC, so Canada, UK has been complete, has been like done within most probably like a 2 weeks, again max to max in one sprint.
-So within 14 days, we were able to deploy these models, so that sorry, not models, yeah models of course for Canada and UK, so this way changing the business environment, business requirements to accommodate changing business requirements time to time, I think we have, we should have a robust pipeline in place, so that once something new comes up, we should be able to easily deploy that, yeah I believe that is the way I have even try to modify a machine learning model as well as like added blacklist items to the model, doing some kind of filters to sort out the reviews, to sort out the reviews, to sort out the feedbacks, and finally giving the right predictions, cross all recommendations, so some amount of rule based use case, rule based techniques also I have used like the final scoring part for the recommendation system, so in that way for different projects, I have often different business requirements obviously will be there, so yeah, I have used that.
+I have done a lot of work, for example, on one of the NLP projects which I deployed in TCS.
+So, using topic modeling, the agenda is like this: once the user raises a ticket, it automatically creates some kind of tags for the ticket.
+This is based on the tags, especially called topics in LDA, which automatically load the tickets to the right agent.
+As a result, the business SLA has been reduced from 3 to 5 days for this project.
+The issue we are facing is that if a user raises a ticket like "my Ultimatics has been blocked" or "my Ultimatics access has been blocked," what happens is that Ultimatics is a keyword for a TCS website.
+The system thinks this person's account got locked, so it automatically sends the ticket to Ultimatics, but actually, he is looking for something like access, and his credentials are good, but his access has been broken.
+To address this issue, I made adjustments to the machine learning model by using bi-grams, tri-grams, and phrase matches instead of 1-grams.
+This way, whether it's a positive or negative scenario, the system can understand what exactly the user is doing.
+Based on our first requirements, we pushed these changes, and initially, we were getting correct results for only 33% of queries, but now we are getting around 60-70% good results.
+There are many situations like this where we have to change in business environments.
+For example, the cross-service recommendations which I have been working on.
+I initially set up the entire pipeline, and since the pipeline is working well and is scalable and reliable, we were able to scale to Canada, the UK, and EMEA, other European countries, and APJC as well.
+In Canada and the UK, we were able to deploy the models within 14 days, or two weeks.
+To accommodate changing business requirements, we should have a robust pipeline in place, so that once something new comes up, we can easily deploy it.
+I believe that is the way to do it.
+I have even tried to modify the machine learning model and add blacklist items to the model, doing some kind of filters to sort out the reviews, to sort out the feedbacks, and finally giving the right predictions, cross all recommendations.
+I have also used rule-based use cases and rule-based techniques, like the final scoring part for the recommendation system.
+For different projects, there will obviously be different business requirements, so I have used that.